Low Risk Investing-Strategy

 High Risk Investing-Strategy

-Because kenaf is relatively new in the U.S. and unknown factors in markets, turnaround times, technical challenges and external influences, present higher risks.
+Kenaf is relatively new in the U.S. Unknown factors in markets, turnaround times, technical challenges and external influences, present higher risks.

-Successful models for different locations throughout the U.S. that can be used as guidelines for new businesses, do not yet exist.
-Investing in such a model is often considered a high risk that can also be extremely rewarding both financially and as a humanitarian.
+Having a successful model that can be used as a guide for different locations throughout the U.S. lowers the risk for investing in other locations throughout the U.S. Investing in such a model is often considered a high risk that can also be extremely rewarding both financially and as a humanitarian.
 Major pollution reduction!

-My plan is to establish such a model in northern Michigan and have the guidelines for success completed by early 2023.
+My plan is to establish such a model in northern Michigan and have the guidelines for success completed by early 2023 provided the investment funds are available in a timely manner.
 The site will also be a training/internship facility for additional sites throughout the U.S.